luntan365/svgcanvas/README.md

 - canvas.getBoundingClientRect()
 - canvas.toDataURL()

-    Note: this is implemented in async way (due to image.onload issue)
+    This method support image/jpeg | image/png | image/svg+xml.
+    Note that sync api for jpeg and png is only available in chrome due to image load issue.

 - canvas.toObjectURL();